 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.

 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
 Staging for prostate cancer also involves looking at test results to find out if the cancer has spread from the prostate to other parts of the body.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 There are 2 types of staging for prostate cancer:

 Clinical staging.
-This is based on the results of DRE, PSA testing, and Gleason score (see “Gleason score for grading prostate cancer” below).
-These test results will help determine whether x-rays, bone scans, CT scans, or MRI are also needed.
+This is based on the results of a digital rectal exam (DRE), prostate-specific antigen (PSA) testing, and Gleason score (see “Gleason score for grading prostate cancer” below).
+These test results will help determine whether x-rays, bone scans, computed tomography (CT) scans, or magnetic resonance imaging (MRI) are also needed.
 If scans are needed, they can add more information to help the doctor figure out the clinical stage.

 Pathologic staging.
 This is based on information found during surgery, plus the laboratory results of the prostate tissue removed during surgery, also called the pathology.
 The surgery often includes the removal of the entire prostate and some lymph nodes.
 Examination of the removed lymph nodes can provide more information for pathologic staging.

 One tool that doctors use to describe the stage is the TNM system.
 This system is developed by the American Joint Committee on Cancer.
-(Please note that this link takes you to a different website.)
 Doctors use the results from diagnostic tests and scans to answer these questions:

 Tumor (T): How large is the primary tumor?
 Where is it located?